 The Mental Health Foundation reports that “around 12 million adults in the UK see their GP with mental health problems each year.
 Most of these suffer from anxiety and depression and much of this is stress-related.
 13.3 million working days are lost per year due to stress, depression and anxiety”.

 Given that stress is so prevalent in our modern world, it makes sense to explore other ways of being.
 By engaging in a reflective space, we make room for spaciousness of thoughts and feelings, out of which stillness can emerge.
-If we become more still, we can listen better, and if we can listen better, who knows what effect this could have on ourselves and our relationships both in our professional as well as private lives?
+I

 Please enquire about rates and possible format of these sessions.